 - Faster access to information – Well-structured databases allow employees to quickly find what they need, accelerating decision-making.

-- Shorter learning curves – New hires adapt more quickly through comprehensive knowledge bases, reducing onboarding time.
+- Shorter learning curves – New hires adapt more quickly through complete knowledge bases, reducing onboarding time.

 - Higher quality and speed of solutions – Sharing lessons learned and best practices reduces error rates and boosts consistency.